 Yellow Twilight: I would love to stay and marry everyone here, but the President of the Universe needs me.
 So I must fly fo... fly away.

 Pinkie's references to The Lord of the Rings imply that Wacarb is a fan as well.
 One does not simply reference Bill the pony via pop cultural osmosis.

 A few to Homestar Runner.
+Marzipan's "Oh Yeah Yeah" song is used for two separate montages.
 Photo Finish sounds like (a slightly less Cloud Cuckoolander-ish) Senor Cardgage.
 The background "music" in "Stay Tuned" is very similar to the music from the Dangeresque films.

 As young Rarity gets dragged towards her new destiny, the Wallace & Gromit theme music plays.
 A caption appears, reading "I love this song".

 When Rarity reaches her destiny, she's disappointed that it's not Pride Rock, just an ordinary rock.